Bacon Wrapped Tater Tot Bombs (Air Fryer or Oven)

 tips and tricks for success

 - Use toothpicks, if needed.
-Toothpicks will help secure the bacon around the tater tot, maintaining a consistent shape.
+Toothpicks will help secure the bacon around the tater tot, preventing it from unraveling and maintaining a consistent shape.
 They can also serve as built-in skewers for easy serving.
 If using toothpicks, soak for 15-20 minutes beforehand to prevent the toothpicks from burning in the oven.

 - Serve with your favorite dipping sauce.
-A dipping sauce is not necessarily needed, but a serving of Ranch or BBQ sauce is always a crowd-favorite.
+A dipping sauce is not necessarily needed, but a serving of Ranch or BBQ sauce on the side is always a crowd-favorite.

 Video